 Here’s Where the Food Thing Comes In…

-You feel like you’re gonna throw up, sometimes you actually do throw up, you feel like you’re gonna pee your pants.
+You feel like you’re going to throw up, sometimes you actually do throw up, you feel like you’re going to pee your pants.
 I was a gymnast, whenever I’d step up to go on the beam I’d like immediately have to go potty.
-Potty – I have a two year old.
+Potty – I have a two-year-old.
 It’s all part of the brain’s ‘how I deal with fear’ system.
 Knowing that, you can look at it and go, “Okay, I feel a little bit nauseous, that just means I’m a little bit nervous.”
 We’ll talk about what to do with that in a minute here.

 Bring Your Brain into the Equation